aleksey-stukalov/sample-report-generation/README.md

 The method is exposed as a REST method via [rest-services.xml](https://github.com/aleksey-stukalov/sample-report-generation/blob/402aed80d3783f47c524b067414d0ee429d98392/modules/web/src/com/company/sample/report/rest-services.xml).

 The method programmatically generates the report with the code field equals to _INVOICE_PDF_.
 The report gets an instance of the Order entity as a parameter.
-The resulting report is stored in the File Storage and can be accessed later by the returning Id of its File Descriptor.
+The resulting report is stored in the File Storage and can be accessed later by the returned Id of its File Descriptor.

 Useful links:
 - [Services Configuration](https://doc.cuba-platform.com/manual-6.6/rest_api_v2_services_config.html)